 Disable/Enable Hardware acceleration.
 Hardware acceleration makes resource-hungry operations run more efficiently, but sometimes doesn’t work well with older graphics cards.
 Try disabling or enabling this option within your browser settings.

-Please note that there is no App if you wish to watch directly on a Smart TV - however you may be able to use a web browser (depending on your TV) and watch the films by browsing to the Banff website virtual page.
-This experience may however not be ideal and we recommend using a laptop if possible for playback.
+Please note that there is no app if you wish to watch directly on a Smart TV, however you may be able to use a web browser (depending on your TV) and watch the films by browsing to the Banff website virtual page.
+This experience may not be ideal and we recommend using a laptop if possible for playback.

 WHY DOES THE IMAGE QUALITY OF THE FILMS CHANGE?